-The true origins of the Christmas tree are shrouded in history, with some commentators claiming that it was a surviving relic of pagan tree worship given respectability when Christendom came to Europe.
+The true origins of the Christmas tree are shrouded in history.
+Some commentators claim that it was a surviving relic of pagan tree worship given respectability when Christendom came to Europe.
 As for how this tradition came to the British Isles is similarly unclear.

 The popular account is that it was introduced by Prince Albert consort to Queen Victoria, who imported the Yuletide tradition from his native Germany.
 He undoubtedly encouraged and popularised the idea, but credit may have to go to another royal with Teutonic connections.

-Charlotte of Mecklenburg-Strelitz, the story goes brought the idea to her marital home in 1761 when she married George III, having imbibed from birth a tradition started by the reformer Martin Luther some two-and-a-quarter centuries earlier (it makes for interesting speculation whether pine needles constantly scattered on royal carpets might have actually been the cause of the unfortunate King’s madness later in life).
+Charlotte of Mecklenburg-Strelitz, the story goes brought the idea to her marital home in 1761 when she married George III, having imbibed from birth a tradition started by the reformer Martin Luther some two-and-a-quarter centuries earlier.

-The Christmas tree once again won international significance at the end of the Second World War, when in 1947 Norway presented an impressive specimen from its forests to the nation, as a token of gratitude for Britain’s support in fighting Nazi aggression and occupation.
-They have maintained this tradition every year since, which is jolly decent of them, as it must quite a few kroner to get it across here.
+Once again, the Christmas tree won international significance at the end of the Second World War.
+In 1947 Norway presented an impressive specimen from its forests to the nation as a token of gratitude for Britain’s support in fighting Nazi aggression and occupation.
+They have maintained this tradition every year since, which is jolly decent, as it must quite a few kroner to get it across here.

-- A lot of Scandinavian trees actually come from Denmark, where a new strain of coronavirus has recently emerged that is carried by mink and can be transmitted to humans.
-As you probably know, mink also go by the name of pine marten from the trees which they inhabit.
-We haven’t been able to establish a link at time of going to press, but you can never be too sure…
+- Many Scandinavian trees come from Denmark, where a new strain of coronavirus has recently emerged that is carried by mink and transmitted to humans.
+As you probably know, mink also goes by pine marten from the trees they inhabit.
+We haven’t established a link when going to press, but you can never be too sure…

 On a more serious note